 Voices from the Campaign: Lance Garland

-January 12, 2012 by Adrian Matanza, Senior Regional Field Organizer
+January 12, 2012 by Adrian Matanza, Regional Field Director

 With the momentum for marriage equality in Washington state growing, folks like Lance Garland, a native Washingtonian and Navy veteran, have been volunteering with the campaign lending their voices and helping make the case that the time is now for marriage equality.